joaoag/madcoders_makersbnb/README.md

 If your specification asks for a car, don't build the wheels in the first week, the doors in the second week, etc.  The customer can't try it!
 Instead, build a skateboard in the first week.

-*Aim to get to your MVP by the end of Tuesday*.
+*Aim to get to your MVP by the end of Thursday*.

 ### XP values